Numaticjoe/Numaticjoe/README.md

 I am currently thinking of a program to make.
 This is why so many projects have been cancelled.
 I want to make a file manager and an nes emulator.
-Hopefully one of these projects will come as soon as I get my pc back to windows 10 from 11
+Good news!
+I have windows 10 again!

 Have a nice day! :)